John F. Gonge: Biography

-In July 1960 he was transferred to Headquarters Western Transport Air Force (redesignated 22d Air Force) at Travis Air Force Base, California, where he served first as chief, Program Division and later as assistant deputy chief of staff for plans and manpower.
-In July 1963 General Gonge was transferred to Scott Air Force Base, Illinois, and became deputy assistant chief of staff, Military Air Transport Service.
+In July 1960, he was transferred to Headquarters Western Transport Air Force (redesignated 22d Air Force) at Travis Air Force Base, California, where he served first as chief, Program Division and later as assistant deputy chief of staff for plans and manpower.
+In July 1963, General Gonge was transferred to Scott Air Force Base, Illinois, and became deputy assistant chief of staff, Military Air Transport Service.

 He attended the National War College, Washington, D.C., from August 1965 to June 1966.
 He next was assigned to the Organization of the Joint Chiefs of Staff, as chief, Resources Capability Branch, Office of the Special Assistant for Strategic Mobility; then as chief of the Short and Mid-Range Branch; and later as chief of the Policy Branch, Plans Division.

-In July 1969 he returned to Travis Air Force Base as vice commander of the 60th Military Airlift Wing.
+In July 1969, he returned to Travis Air Force Base as vice commander of the 60th Military Airlift Wing.
 He was assigned as commander of the 63d Military Airlift Wing at Norton Air Force Base, California, in February 1970.
 General Gonge became vice commander of the 21st Air Force, McGuire Air Force Base, New Jersey, in March 1971.
 He commanded the 22d Air Force at Travis Air Force Base from August 1972 to August 1975, when he became vice commander of the Military Airlift Command.
 On Feb.
 1, 1977, when MAC was designated as a specified command, General Gonge's position title was changed to vice commander in chief, MAC.
-General Gonge retired on 1977.
+General Gonge retired in 1977.

 He is a command pilot with more than 13,000 flying hours.
-His military decorations and awards include the Air Force Distinguished Service Medal, Legion of Merit, Disitnguished Flying Cross, Meritorious Service Medal, Air Medal, Air Force Commendation Medal with oak leaf cluster, Army Commendation Medal, and the Distinguished Unit Citation Emblem.
+His military decorations and awards include the Air Force Distinguished Service Medal, Legion of Merit, Distinguished Flying Cross, Meritorious Service Medal, Air Medal, Air Force Commendation Medal with oak leaf cluster, Army Commendation Medal, and the Distinguished Unit Citation Emblem.

 He turned 100 in November 2021.